 My Raspberry Pi 400 Keyboard Computer

-As I previously mentioned when I wrote about all the computers I've owned, my Raspberry Pi 400 keyboard computer (which I'll just call "Pi" from here on out) is dead.
+As I previously mentioned when I wrote about all the computers I have owned, my Raspberry Pi 400 keyboard computer (which I'll just call "Pi" from here on out) is dead.
 Although I don't intend to replace it, I learned a few things I probably need to remember.

 I bought the Pi in 2021, but I didn't start working with it until 2022, after I returned to the Philippines.
 I used it quite a lot when I visited my younger son and his family in Washington in 2023.
-I also used it while I was waiting for a replacement battery for my laptop until I received the mini PC I ordered from China.
+I also used it until I received the mini PC I ordered from China.

-The default desktop environment for Raspberry Pi OS was called "PIXEL", based on LXDE.
+The developers of Raspberry Pi OS named the default desktop environment "PIXEL", based on LXDE.
 I didn't like it, so I installed Raspberry Pi OS Lite (no desktop environment) on a portable solid-state drive and then a different desktop environment.
 This article at RaspberryTips helped me along the way.

 Enabling Trim